 Health Care: Employees may set aside up to $6,000 annually to pay for eligible expenses related to health care out of pocket expenses.
 See DSJ Flexible Spending Account Participants Handbook for details on qualified expenses.

-All full-time employees of the Diocese of San Jose receive a life insurance policy from Unum Provident that is 1x their annual pay.
+All full-time employees of the Diocese of San Jose receive a life insurance policy from Unum Provident that is 1x their annual pay up to $125,000.
 Supplemental life insurance can be purchased during the annual open enrollment period.
 Qualifications for additional life insurance may be required.

 The minimum and maximum amounts allowed for supplemental life insurance:

 AMHS provides continuing income for long-term disabilities for full time employees.
 After 90 days, this benefit supplements an employee’s income while totally disabled.
 The benefit covers 66.6% of gross wages up to a $5,000 maximum per month pay out.